Category

 By | news

-STAMFORD, CONN.
-November 17, 2020
+STAMFORD, CONNECTICUT, November 17, 2020.

 OncoSynergy, a patient-focused biotech startup founded by physicians trained in neurosurgery has opened enrollment in their phase 1 trial which will study OS2966, a novel therapeutic antibody, for treatment of glioblastoma.
 The trial will take place at Moffitt Cancer Center in Tampa, Florida under the leadership of Michael Vogelbaum, MD, PhD.